Daniel J. Frey

 Fear finds refuge in the pulpit.

-Every Sunday in America, it is taught that God ordained an order to the universe.
+Every Sunday in America, it is taught that God ordained the White man to be on top of the social economic pyramid.

-The time when their savior will return and kill all the enemies of the white man and make him ruler of the earth forever.
+The time when their savior Jesus will return and kill all the enemies of the White man and make him ruler of the earth forever.

-Fear finds a play companion with those who hate other religions.
+Fear finds companionship with those who hate other religions.

-The babysitters of fear like Putin, Trump use the fear of the Islamic religion to incite violence.
+The babysitters of fear, like Putin and Trump, use the fear of the Islamic religion to incite violence.

-The fear that white people and their God will be replaced by brown people and their God.
+The fear that White people and their God will be replaced by brown people and their brown God.

-This fear knows it's doomed when their white savior is not re-elected, President.
+This fear knows they are doomed if their White savior is not re-elected President.

-Is there a way to stop the hate?
+Is there a way to stop the hate from multiplying?

 No.